seanakabry/zk-tools/README.md

 	f_basename=${f##*/}
 	f_basename=${f_basename%.*}
 	if [ "$f_basename" != "$KMVAR_Instance_New_Title" ]; then
-		cp -p "$f" "$backup_subdirectory/$f"
+		cp -p "$f" "$backup_directory/$f"
 	fi

 	# Update the wikilinks.
-	# Save the modification timestamp against an empty temporary file.
+	# Uncomment the commented lines in the following block if you prefer that the modification times of notes containing wikilinks are *not* updated.
+These lines save the modification timestamp against an empty temporary file.
 An alternative method would be to use `stat` to save the modification time to a variable.
-	touch "$f.temp"
+	# touch "$f.temp"
-	touch -r "$f" "$f.temp"
+	# touch -r "$f" "$f.temp"
 	sed -i "" "s|\[\[$KMVAR_Instance_Old_Title\]\]|\[\[$KMVAR_Instance_New_Title\]\]|g" "$f"
-	touch -r "$f.temp" "$f"
+	# touch -r "$f.temp" "$f"
-	rm "$f.temp"
+	# rm "$f.temp"

 done
 ```